Not so long ago, when investors heard the word “bond,” they thought safety.

 Unscrupulous or careless stockbrokers have marketed ultra-short bond funds as conservative when they are nothing of the kind.
 Sometimes brokers and their firms have relied on confusing language, such as calling these investments “cash equivalents.”

-In Jan.
-2011, FINRA announced today that it had ordered Schwab to pay $18 million into a “Fair Fund” established by the Securities and Exchange Commission (SEC) to repay investors in YieldPlus.
-About $17.5 million of the payment was disgorgement of fees that Schwab had collected for sales of the fund.
+Schwab subsequently agreed to pay $18 million into a “Fair Fund” established by the Securities and Exchange Commission (SEC) to repay investors in YieldPlus.
+About $17.5 million of the $18 million payment was the disgorgement of fees that Schwab had collected for sales of the fund.
 Schwab was also fined $500,000.